AbhirupRudra/SPAM_BOT/README.md

 2. To print all the words/sentences from a text file----

 	a.
-Start the exe file by double clicking the file.
+Start the spammer.py file by double clicking the file.

 	b.
 Enter the starting message of spam.